diegommagno/rocketseat/events/boracodar.dev/06-boarding-pass/README.md

 <h1 align="center"> Boarding Pass </h1>

 <p align="center">
-The boarding pass is a component that contains all the information about a flight.
+The boarding pass is a component that contains all the flight information.
+It can be used in web or mobile applications.
 </p>

 <p align="center">